rawify/GPS.js/README.md

 var angles = require('angles');
 console.log(angles.compass(GPS.Heading(50, 10, 51, 9))); // will return x ∈ { N, S, E, W, NE, ... }
 ```

+**Note:** GPS.js provides the heading, sent by the GPS receiver with *state.heading*.
+Maybe you should fuse the provided value with a manual calculation.

 Using GPS.js with the browser